The Films of James Nares

 Friday, March 25 - Thursday, April 21, 2011

-As part of our ongoing Short Attention Span Cinema series, IFC Center presents a selection of short films by James Nares from March 25 through mid-April, playing before our regular features.
+As part of our ongoing business writing services Short Attention Span Cinema series, IFC Center presents a selection of short films by James Nares from March 25 through mid-April, playing before our regular features.

 A key figure in New York’s post-punk “No Wave” scene that’s profiled in the upcoming documentary BLANK CITY (opening April 6), Nares is an accomplished artist in a variety of media.
 His experimental films play with form and rhythm, exploring the movement of objects and people in unexpected, lyrical and arresting ways.
 No less a fan than Jim Jarmusch has called his movies “luminous jewels scattered in the dirt—as varied and striking as his paintings, his photographs, and his train of thought.”